OpenAgenda/oa-public/packages/agenda-portal/README.md

  * `auto`: boolean.
 If `true` panning and zooming actions on the map will update the current list filter accordingly.
  * `center`: Preset center at initialization.
 Object of 3 required keys: `latitude`, `longitude`, `center`

+# IFrames

+In some cases, an agenda portal project is integrated into an existing website by loading it within an iframe.
+In this case, a js controller that will handle iframe height adjustments and url updates needs to be associated to the iframe.
+Given a portal url `https://myagendaportal.com`, the iframe/controller code should look like this:

+    <iframe data-oa-portal="https://myagendaportal.com" allowtransparency="allowtransparency" frameborder="0"></iframe>
+    <script type="text/javascript" src="https://myagendaportal.com/js/oaPortalController.js"></script>

+You can use the `iframe-canvas.html` locally when working in a development environment to display the portal within an integrated page.

 # Miscellaneous

 ## Static pages